radius-project/docs/docs/content/reference/faq.md

 ### Why do I need to manually output a Kubernetes UCP ID as part of my Bicep Recipe?

-The Bicep deployment engine currently does not ouput Kubernetes resource (UCP) IDs upon completion, meaning Recipes cannot automatically link a Recipe-enabled resource to the underlying infrastructure.
+The Bicep deployment engine currently does not output Kubernetes resource (UCP) IDs upon completion, meaning Recipes cannot automatically link a Recipe-enabled resource to the underlying infrastructure.
 This also means Kubernetes resources are not automatically cleaned up when a Recipe-enabled resource is deleted.

 To fix this, you can manually build and output UCP IDs, which will cause the infrastructure to be linked to the resource: